-5.4 Independence and the Liberty to Seek Help
+5.4 Independence and Opportunities to Seek Help

-Another possibility is that better labor market opportunities for women affect the amount of time they spend independently and the information and connections they make outside of the household, and this increases the likelihood that they are able to escape or prevent violent episodes by reaching out for help (Rose and Campbell, 2000; Sylaska and Edwards, 2014).
+Another possibility is that better labor market opportunities for women affect the amount of time they spend independently and the connections they make outside of the household, and this increases the likelihood that they are able to escape or prevent violent episodes by reacting or reaching out for help (Rose and Campbell, 2000; Sylaska and Edwards, 2014).
 If independence and time spent away from the home are important mechanisms, then the relationship between changes in female labor productivity and domestic violence should be strongest for women who are themselves actually employed.
 Larger effects for employed, compared to unemployed, women could indicate that the finding is driven by greater overall independence, rather than increases in household bargaining power as a consequence of changes in her reservation utility.

-In Table 6, I compare the effect of female labor productivity on domestic violence separately for employed and unemployed women.
-This analysis should be interpreted with caution, since employment is a potential outcome of changes in labor productivity and the women in the sample who are employed could simply be those for whom the measure has the largest effect on outside options.
+Table 6 compares the effect of female labor productivity on domestic violence separately for employed and unemployed women.
+This analysis should be interpreted with caution, since employment is a potential outcome of changes in labor productivity and the women in the sample who are employed could simply be those for whom the shock has the largest effect.
 With this caveat in mind, however, I find a substantially larger negative effect of female labor productivity on the sample of employed, compared to unemployed, women.
-In the sample of unemployed women, the effect of female labor productivity is also negative, but insignificant.
+For the unemployed sample the effect is also negative, but insignificant.

-These findings indicate that actual employment and independence, as opposed to simply a better outside option potential, is an important underlying mechanism.
-Greater indepen-
+These findings indicate that actual employment, as opposed to simply a better outside

-38Studies have consistently found a positive correlation between education and social status and misreporting due to social desirability bias across a range of topics.
+&lt;sup>27Studies have consistently found a positive correlation between education and social status and misreporting due to social desirability bias across a range of topics.
 For example, Silver et al. (1986) and Bernstein et al. (2001) show that respondents who have completed college are the most likely to overreport voter participation, Jeffery (1996) reports that men tend to increasingly underreport their body weight as their level of education increases.